draperkm/Face-Detection-with-Landmarks-Gender-and-Emotion-Recognition/README.md

 The networks return the bounding boxes of each face, with their corresponding scores, e.g. the probability of each bounding box showing a face.

 ### Face Landmarks

 For that purpose face-api.js implements a simple CNN, which returns the 68 point face landmarks of a given face image:

 ### Face expressions

+The face expression recognition model is lightweight, fast and provides reasonable accuracy.
+The model has a size of roughly 310kb and it employs depthwise separable convolutions and densely connected blocks.
+It has been trained on a variety of images from publicly available datasets as well as images scraped from the web.
+Note, that wearing glasses might decrease the accuracy of the prediction results.

 ## Implementation